-You have the right to choose a provider in the plan's network.
-You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.

-You have the right to get appointments and covered services from your providers within a reasonable amount of time.
+You have the right to choose a provider in the plan's network to provide and arrange for your covered services.
+We do not require you to get referrals to go to network providers.
+You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
 You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.